How it all began

 Elder

 Paul is Bedlington and Ashington born and bred.
 He is married to Jean with three daughters and four grandchildren.
 With a church background in Methodism and the Apostolic church, he became one of the original members of Crossroads in 1973 returning to the church after a seven-year break in Scotland (1975 – 1982) where he studied music at Edinburgh University and completed a master’s degree in education.
 While in Edinburgh he was part of Elim Pentecostal Church (City Temple) and the Old Schoolhouse Brethren.
 He was Head of Music at Hirst High School, Ashington in the 80s and then a teacher advisor for Northumberland Education Authority specialising in writing distance learning materials for sixth form students.
-Paul left education in 1993 to start his own business in web design and digital signage.
-He is currently founder and CEO of a digital communications business called Care Messenger which developed and owns an innovative application to help elderly and vulnerable people stay in touch with their families and supporters using their TV.
+Paul left education in 1993 and is currently founder and CEO of a digital communications business called Care Messenger which developed an innovative application to help elderly and vulnerable people stay in touch with their families and supporters using their TV.
 Paul plays piano/keyboards and is the elder in charge of music and worship.

 David Todd